Phoenix Art Space, Brighton

 It was great fun all week and we put up an exhibition at the end of the project.
 The usual teacher, Mr Wright, has been off sick so this young supply teacher, who only left University a couple of years ago, gave us the really good paints that the top class only get for their exams.
 She told us she was an ‘Installation Artist’ and went on for a while about the ‘expanded field of painting’ and also said that unpremeditated self-expression was an indulgence no longer fit for purpose in a post-digital era.
 I don’t have a clue what she was on about but she said that she had arranged for the 3-D workshops to be open for us as well.

 We all felt a bit unprepared (except for Deb who loves to break rules) as it says ‘Self-Portrait Painting project’ on the timetable.
 This alternative project was called ‘Hardpainting’ and we had to find out what it was all about by making the work as a form of ‘research and exploration’, which was ‘planning in action’.
 There were no strict rules but her guidelines included exploring ‘colour, geometry and visuality’, and that ‘an application of making skills’ would be important elements to bear in mind.
-Anyhow, we like to be challenged and we were encouraged to produce work that was personal and so there would be similarities and differences in our work.
+Anyhow, we like to be challenged and we were encouraged to produce work that was personal and so there would be similarities and differences in what we produced.
 She also said that we should avoid unnecessary figurative elements, as that’s what cameras are for these days.
 But we had to work neatly and with great care.
 The materials and processes of production should be regarded as important as any subject matter as well.
 Mr Wright would have choked on his cheroot if he had heard this!
 He says every picture should tell a story and that we should avoid that easy abstract nonsense that doesn’t get good grades in exams anyway.

 Once the show was up I had a good look around.
 The Head Prefects, Jane and Mali, impressed everyone (as usual) with their equally skilful applications of thick and thin paint that embraced a painterly and methodical process, presenting decorative eyefuls of carefully placed brush marks and colour shapes.
 Both exploit great control in their paintings and explore colour, shape and configuration with astonishing expertise.
 Jane doesn’t use many colours in a composition, usually just three, and tonal nuances are created by the textures made by the brush, which uses natural light as a material of sorts.
 The imagery reminded me of flower heads or splashes in water, but that’s secondary to the constructive layering of the oil paint.
 The works display unbelievable confidence too, so she must be onto something.